oracle/opengrok/Debugging.md

 export JAVA_DEBUG="-agentlib:jdwp=transport=dt_socket,server=y,address=8010,suspend=y"
 ```

+This will make the indexer to listen on the port 8010 until a debugger connects.

 Profiling
 ----
 For profiling an indexing run, JWDP is not required for a local `ProcessAttach`.
 It is convenient though to pause the run until the profiler is attached.